Alan Cribb: Early life

 Alan Bridson Cribb Jr. was born in Ipswich, Queensland on 5 October 1925, the son of Alan Bridson Cribb, a grazier and his wife, Dorothy Shand.
 He grew up around Longreach and his father instructed him in a love for the Australian bush and an interest in natural history.
 The extended Cribb family lived in Ipswich, where the family business Cribb & Foote department store was located.

-Cribb studied at the University of Queensland, taking his B.Sc with first class honours in 1948.
+Cribb studied at the University of Queensland, taking his BSc with first class honours in 1948.
 He collected algae on a UQ Science Students excursion to Noosa Heads in 1948, and this collection was used to forward his future field of study.
 Queensland did not have any experts in algae at the time.
 Cribb travelled to New Zealand where he studied under Professor Val Chapman, before moving into his Honours program.
 He took up a position as a demonstrator in the Department of Botany and worked with visiting academic Dr Tore Levring of Sweden studying marine algae on Heron Island.
 Cribb was appointed a research officer with the CSIRO Division of Fisheries and Oceanography at Cronulla in 1950.
 He escorted Professor Lily Newton, a British expert in seaweeds, when she came to Australia at the invitation of CSIR (now CSIRO) in 1950.
 Cribb spent two years reviewing algae, especially Macrocystis from Tasmania.
 He returned to Queensland in 1952, taking up work as a botany lecturer at the University of Queensland.
 He took his PhD in 1958.
 He was Head of the Department of Biology from 1978 to 1982 and remained in the department until his retirement in 1988.